 The development will introduce the uncommon to redefine the standards for residential living in Quezon City.

 An eight-tower mid-rise development, Commonwealth by Century integrates a world-class design, larger unit cuts with extended balconies, and distinctive, beyond-the-usual amenities that encourage residents to engage in healthy pursuits.
 “It’s a topnotch package for a premium home that has never been offered before in this part of the metropolis.
-The choice of location also makes a lot sense,” Antonio added.
+The choice of location also makes a lot of sense,” Antonio added.

 Quezon City represents almost a quarter of Metro Manila’s total population; its vast spaces are perfect for a concept development; it has the second highest average income after Makati and house rental is a significant expense at 25 percent of total spending among its resident families.